LeafSide FAQ (Frequently Asked Questions)

 Yes, all LeafSide meals have been designed with expert chefs to be made by just adding (hot) water.
 The amounts and temperature of water needed are specified on the back-label instructions of each pack, typically 2 to 2.5 cups of water.

-Yes, although we recommend using water, some LeafSiders like to add plant-based milks like almond, rice, oat, hemp, or coconut milk (particularly to the smoothies).
+Yes!
+Although we designed all the meals to taste good with just water, some LeafSiders like to add plant-based milks like almond, rice, oat, hemp, or coconut milk (particularly to the smoothies).
 Those will give the meals a richer and creamier flavor, along with adding extra calories one may want and need, e.g. after a workout.

 Our soups and stir-bowls (savory and sweet-bowls) have been designed to be placed into a small pot or bowl (minimum volume 1 quart, or 1 liter, or 4.5 cups), and then have hot water added.
 For best results, stir the contents thoroughly, then cover them for the time shown on the package instructions, for complete re-hydration.
 That’s all there is to it; after 7-10 minutes you can eat a delicious and nourishing meal!